 Rene W. Aubourg,

-Dr. Aubourg is a quantitative policy analyst with fifteen years of experience in macroeconomic policy management and fiscal issues, cost benefit analysis, and project management.
-He has substantial managerial experience in central banking having serv...
+Dr. Aubourg is a seasoned quantitative policy analyst with twenty years of experience in macroeconomic management, public financial management, cost benefit analysis of public and environmental policies, and project management.
+He has done consulting...
 [More]

 For its international and US-based contract assignments, CPFR relies on a team of affiliated public finance specialists.
 These are practitioners in particular areas of public finance that have extensive experience in technical assistance, capacity-building and education.